 C. Anna Spurlock, a person with short curly brown hair wearing glasses and a gray blazer over a black top, photographed against a light gray background.

-C. Anna Spurlock is a research scientist and a deputy department head in the Sustainable Energy and Environmental Systems Department.
-Anna has a leadership role in the Sustainable Transportation Initiative and also leads the Economics Research sub-team within the Energy Efficiency Standards Department.
+Spurlock is a research scientist and a deputy department head in the Sustainable Energy and Environmental Systems Department.
+Spurlock has a leadership role in the Sustainable Transportation Initiative and also leads the Economics Research sub-team within the Energy Efficiency Standards Department.

 Artistic representation of a smart house